Lung and Large Intestine Meridians for Yin Yoga

 Lung 1 and 2 (Zhong Fu and Yun Men) :

-These points are particularly helpful if you’re working with lung congestion, troubles breathing, or grief.
+These points are particularly helpful if you’re working with lung congestion, trouble breathing, or grief.

 Large Intestine 4 (He Gu) :

 This point is one of the most commonly used acupressure points.
 Use this point for common colds, constipation, and to induce labour.
 It’s a strong point for relieving pain such as headaches, toothache, and menstrual pain.
-It’s helpful for any form of excess or stagnation and is considered a point to help in “letting go”.
+It’s helpful for any form of excess or stagnation and is considered a point for “letting go”.

 CONTRAINDICATION: Pregnancy